Gaps in the Milnor-Moore spectral sequence and the Hilali conjecture: Introduction

-\begin{thm} If $X$ is a simply connected finite type space whose Sullivan minimal model $(\Lambda V,d)$ is such that $(\Lambda V,d_k)$ is elliptic, then, at the $E_{\infty}$ term of the generalized Milnor-Moore spectral sequence (\ref{1}) of $X$, there can't be any gap. \end{thm} As a consequence, we have: \begin{thm} For any space $X$ with Sullivan minimal model $(\Lambda V,d)$, the H-conjecture holds if: \begin{enumerate} \item $V = V^{odd}$, or else \item $(\Lambda V,d_k)$ is elliptic and $k\geq 3$. \end{enumerate} \end{thm}
+Notice that in \cite[Proposision 2.7]{KV}, T. Kahl and L. Vandembroucq showed that the first term of (\ref{MMss}) has no gaps and provided a non rationally elliptic finite CW-complex which presents gaps in the $E_{\infty}$ term \cite[Corollary 3.3]{KV}.
+Our main result, stated below, proves that this can't happen for some class of rationally elliptic spaces: \begin{thm} If $X$ is a simply connected finite type CW-complex whose Sullivan model $(\Lambda V,d)$ is such that $(\Lambda V,d_k)$ is elliptic, then, at the $E_{\infty}$ term of the Milnor-Moore spectral sequence (\ref{MMss}) of $X$, there can't be any gap. \end{thm} As a first consequence, we obtain a generalization of Theorem 2.2 (B) in \cite{Lup02} and, by the way, an invalidation to (\ref{Q}) as follows: \begin{thm} Any elliptic CW-complexe whose minimal Sullivan model $(\Lambda V,d)$ is such that $(\Lambda V,d_k)$ is also elliptic has no $e_0$-gap in its cohomology. \end{thm}